-It might take a little bit of practice figuring out what setting works best for the recipe you are using (I set my waffle iron around 3 to make these Coconut Waffle Cones).
+It might take a little bit of practice to figure out what setting works best for the recipe you are using (I set my waffle iron around 3 to make these Coconut Waffle Cones).
 Perfecting the art of rolling the cone does take some practice.
 Once you have it figured out, you will transform the way you have been eating ice cream into something spectacular.

 I feel like I have just scratched the surface on the possibilities of what I can make with the Wafflecone Express 838.
-I see more posts in the future with delicious treats that are made in it.

 Need a recipe for something sweet to fill those waffle cones?
 Check out these delicious ice cream recipes at Southern Kissed: